sigasi/sigasi_insights/tech/how-use-new-vhdl-2008-libraries-sigasi.md

 ---
-title: "How to use the new VHDL 2008 libraries in Sigasi"
+title: "How to use the new VHDL 2008 libraries in Sigasi Studio"
 layout: page
 pager: true
 author: Hendrik Eeckhaut